robocode-dev/tank-royale/buildDocs/docs/tutorial/my-first-bot.md

 This tutorial provides an introduction to creating your first bot for Robocode Tank Royale.

-You might also have a look at the provided sample bots for Robocode for inspiration.
-You might also use the sample bots to provide a template containing all the necessary files to create a bot for a specific programming language and platform.
+You might also have a look at the provided [sample bots] for Robocode for inspiration.
+You might also use the sample bots to provide a starting template containing all the necessary files to create a bot for a specific programming language and platform.

-Note that this tutorial is aimed towards the [APIs](../api/apis.md) available for Robocode Tank Royale.
+Note that this tutorial is aimed towards the official [APIs](../api/apis.md) available for Robocode Tank Royale provided on this site.

 ## Initial setup